bundgus/scabbard/README.rst

 -------------

-A file called api_connect_parameters.json must exist in the directory in which python is run, with your clientID and clientSecret credentials.
+A file called api_connect_parameters.json must exist in the directory in which python is run, with your Sabre Dev Studio clientID and clientSecret credentials.

 You can register for a free Sabre Dev Studio account at the following URL: https://developer.sabre.com/apps/mykeys